gaqueen1love/Human-Resource-Portfolio-Project-/README.md

   The dataset represents employee records from an HR system, containing a mix of numerical and categorical variables.
 These attributes describe satisfaction, performance,                   workload,tenure, and compensation, providing the basis for both exploratory and predictive analysis.

   **Dataset Structure**
-  In this dataset, there are 14,999 rows, 10 columns,
+  In this dataset, there are 14,999 rows, 10 columns.

   **Cleaned Data**
   -Gathered descriptive statistics about the data